viamrobotics/docs/docs/tutorials/slam-cartographer.md

 {{% /tab %}}
 {{< /tabs >}}

 Connect the Rplidar into your machine.
-Add it as a modular component to your configuration on app.viam.com.
+Add it as a modular component to your configuration on the [Viam app](https://app.viam.com/).
 Go to your robot's page on the [Viam app](https://app.viam.com/).
 In the **CONFIG** tab, click on "Raw JSON" and copy/paste the following configuration:

 {{< tabs >}}